Riemann-Roch Theory for Graph Orientations: Max-flow min-cut and divisor theory

-We next claim that the symmetric difference $f$ of orientations $\O_D$ and $N$ is a flow in $N$ with flow value $k$.
-For each vertex $v \in V(G)\setminus \{s,t\}$, reversing the edges in $f$ preserves the total indegree at $v$, thus the indegree of $v$ in $f$ equals its outdegree in $f$.
+We next claim that the set of oriented edges $f$ from $\mathcal {O}_{D}$ which are oriented differently in $N$ form a flow in $N$ with flow value $k$.
+For each vertex $v \in V(G)\setminus\{s,t\}$, reversing the edges in $f$ preserves the total indegree at $v$, thus the indegree of $v$ in $f$ equals its outdegree in $f$.
 For $s$, its outdegree in $f$ minus its indegree in $f$ is $k$, and for $t$ its indegree in $f$ minus its outdegree in $f$ is $k$.
-This proves the claim, and we leave it to the reader to verify the stronger fact that $f$ decomposes as a disjoint union of $k$ directed paths from $s$ to $t$ along with the possible addition of some directed cycles.
-It is well-known that this property holds for any integer flow.
+This proves the claim. \end{proof}

+We leave it to the reader to verify the stronger fact that the flow $f$ in the proof of {Theorem~\ref{equiv}} decomposes as a disjoint union of $k$ directed paths from $s$ to $t$ along with the possible addition of some directed cycles.
-It is a classical fact that integer MFMC implies rational MFMC by scaling, and rational MFMC implies real MFMC by taking limits. \end{proof}

-We remark that if $\O'$ is an integer network, i.e. a full orientation with distinguished vertices $s$ and $t$, and we wish to find a flow from $s$ to $t$ of value $k$, we can take $D= k(s)-k(t) + D_{\O'}$.
-Applying Algorithm \ref{construct}, we will always be in Case 2, and we recover the Ford-Fulkerson algorithm.
-The algorithm produces an orientation $\O$ such that the symmetric difference of $\O$ and $\O'$ is a flow of value $k$ from $s$ to $t$.
+We remark that if $\mathcal{O}'$ is an integer network, i.e. a full orientation with distinguished vertices $s$ and $t$, and we wish to find a flow from $s$ to $t$ of value $k$, we can take $D= k(s)-k(t) + D_{\mathcal{O}'}$.
+Applying {Algorithm~\ref{construct}}, we will always be in Case 2, and we recover the Ford--Fulkerson algorithm.
+The algorithm produces an orientation $\mathcal{O}$ such that the set of oriented edges in $\mathcal{O}$ which are oriented differently in $\mathcal{O}'$ form a flow of value $k$ from $s$ to $t$.

-In our proof of Theorem \ref{EC}, it was crucial that we start with an arbitrary orientation $\O$ and find an appropriate flow whose reversal gave a desired orientation $\O_D$.
-Implicit in this approach is the following result.
-Given a set $X$ and a group $G$, we say that $X$ is a $G$-{\it torsor} if $X$ is equipped with a simply transitive action of $G$.

-\begin{theorem} The set ${\rm Pic}^{g-1}(G)$ is canonically isomorphic as a ${\rm Pic}^0(G)$-torsor to the collection of equivalence classes in the cycle-cocycle reversal system acted on by path reversals. \end{theorem}

-\begin{proof} Let $S$ denote the collection of equivalence classes of full orientations in the cycle-cocycle reversal system.
-By Corollary \ref{full} and Theorem \ref{generalizedcc}, we can canonically identify the sets $S$ and ${\rm Pic}^{g-1}(G)$.
-Let $p,q \in V(G)$, $[\O] \in S$, and $\O_q$ be a $q$-connected orientation in $[\O]$, which exists by Lemma \ref{q-full}.
-The divisor $(q)-(p)$ maps $[\O] \in S$ to $[\O_p]$ , where $\O_p$ is obtained from $\O_q$ by reversing the path from $q$ to $p$.
-This action is well-defined since $D_{\O_q} +(q) - (p) = D_{\O_p}$.
-By linearity, this map extends to an action of ${\rm Div}^0(G)$ on $S$.
-Moreover, this action respects linear equivalence, and hence defines an action of ${\rm Pic}^0(G)$ on $S$. \end{proof}